revery-ui/revery/README.md

 * `libbz2-dev`
 * `m4`

+#### For `Windows` native

+No additional dependencies needed.

+> __NOTE:__ `esy` requires building from an Administrator prompt (either `cmd.exe` or `Powershell`).

 #### For `Windows` Subsystem for Linux (`WSL`)

 - `sudo apt install libpng-dev libbz2-dev m4 xorg-dev libglu1-mesa-dev`

+> __NOTE:__ Hardware acceleration is not enabled by default in WSL (instead, WSL will fall-back to a _software_ renderer).
+This is problematic for performance - for that reason, we recommend building and running Revery natively on Windows instead of with WSL.
+For more info see: (https://github.com/Microsoft/WSL/issues/637 and a [potential workaround](https://superuser.com/questions/1238925/use-accelerated-graphics-on-windows-10-linux-subsystem-with-xming))

 ### Running